 Facts About Our Work in Honduras

 Food For The Poor (FFTP) began serving in Honduras in 1999, after the Central American country was slammed by Hurricane Mitch in 1998.
 The charity works with its partner CEPUDO, which is based in San Pedro Sula, and the Order of Malta.
-There are 134 projects under way, including water treatment and water purification, education, animal husbandry, sustainable community developments, agriculture, micro-enterprise, medical, sanitation, housing, and support for orphaned and abandoned children.
+There are 127 projects under way, including water treatment and water purification, education, animal husbandry, sustainable community developments, agriculture, micro-enterprise, medical, sanitation, housing, and support for vulnerable children.
 FFTP also serves Honduras through donations of goods.

-- By the end of December 2020, there were more than 130,000 coronavirus cases in Honduras, according to worldometers.info, filling hospitals and putting clinics over capacity.
+- By the end of August 2021, there were more than 324,000 coronavirus cases in Honduras, according to worldometers.info, filling hospitals and putting clinics, which are already scared, over capacity.

 - The need for food is critical.
-Since March, FFTP has been distributing food baskets to more than a thousand families weekly.
+Since the beginning of the pandemic in 2020, FFTP has been distributing food baskets to more than a thousand families weekly.

-- More than 30,000 families have received a two-week supply of rice, beans, corn meal for tortillas, and MannaPacks.
-These actions have been supplemented by donations of avocados, bananas, chickens, and other food items whenever possible.
+- More than 60,000 families have received a two-week supply of rice, beans, corn meal for tortillas, and MannaPack meals.
+These actions have been supplemented by donations of avocados, bananas, chickens and medical items whenever possible.

 FFTP and its donors are committed to repairing and building homes for those who were displaced by the hurricanes.